NeilWJames/simple-taxonomy-refreshed/readme.txt

 No, it is focused only on registering and supporting Taxonomies and their terms.

-= There is a very large number of options - are they all needed? =
+= There are a very large number of options - are they all needed? =

 The standard WordPress functionality provides many options and labels - and in the spirit of no-coding, this provides them all.

-Very few are required.
+Very few are required as the default value

 Enter just the Name (slug) whether Hierarchical or not and the Post Types used on the Main Options tab and Name (label) on the Labels tab will get you going.